Headline

-The headline is the text indicating the content or nature of the article below it, typically by providing a form of brief summary of its contents.
+A headline is the text indicating the content or nature of the article below it, typically a news piece, by providing a form of brief summary of its contents.

 The large type front page headline did not come into use until the late 19th century when increased competition between newspapers led to the use of attention-getting headlines.

 It is sometimes termed a news hed, a deliberate misspelling that dates from production flow during hot type days, to notify the composing room that a written note from an editor concerned a headline and should not be set in type.

 Headlines in English often use a set of grammatical rules known as headlinese, designed to meet stringent space requirements by, for example, leaving out forms of the verb "to be" and choosing short verbs like "eye" over longer synonyms like "consider".

 Production

 The New York Times uses an unusually large headline to announce the Armistice with Germany at the end of World War I.

 A headline's purpose is to quickly and briefly draw attention to the story.
 It is generally written by a copy editor, but may also be written by the writer, the page layout designer, or other editors.
 The most important story on the front page above the fold may have a larger headline if the story is unusually important.
 The New York Timess 21 July 1969 front page stated, for example, that "MEN WALK ON MOON", with the four words in gigantic size spread from the left to right edges of the page.

+Headlines may sometimes be divided into multiple "decks" of varying type size, each on a separate line.
+Grant Milnor Hyde notes that some historic headlines could contain up to twenty decks.

 In the United States, headline contests are sponsored by the American Copy Editors Society, the National Federation of Press Women, and many state press associations; some contests consider created content already published, others are for works written with winning in mind.